 In most cases, watery eyes will turn out to be something totally manageable, like seasonal allergies or a blocked tear duct.
 And once you and your doctor have come up with a game plan, your baby will be back to normal in no time.
 In other cases, there may be a more serious cause for excessively watery eyes, but even then, it’s important not to stress out too much.
 Overall, this is a common ailment that’s usually relatively easy to treat.

 What’s most important is that you’re paying attention to your baby’s eye health from an early age.
 So, even if you head to the doctor and those watery peepers turn out to be no cause for concern, you shouldn’t think of it as a wasted trip.
 Staying on top of changes in your baby’s eye health is a good way to catch vision issues early, while also ensuring your child isn’t dealing with any underlying conditions.

 To put your mind at ease, ahead is some essential reading on what causes watery eyes, what the recommended treatment is, and when you should actually worry.

 Like most issues pertaining to baby’s health and well-being, infant watery eyes are also known by a more clinical name: epiphora.
 The word itself comes from the Greek epi meaning “upon” and pherein meaning “to bear or carry.”
 As for the meaning, epiphora is defined as a watering of the eyes due to excessive secretion of tears or to obstruction of the lacrimal passages.

 What causes infant watery eyes?

 If you notice your baby has watery eyes, several reasons could be to blame.
 Let’s go over the main offenders.

-Infection: Your first fear when you notice your baby’s eyes are watering might be that they have pink eye, or conjunctivitis.
+- Infection: Your first fear when you notice your baby’s eyes are watering might be that they have pink eye.
 And, well, it’s possible.
 Pink eye occurs when a virus, or sometimes bacteria gets in the eye.
 Irritation may also be the culprit.

 When should you call the doctor?